sabinab-81/RewardsPoints/README.md

-# Reward Points Service
+# Reward Points Calculator

 ## Overview
-The Reward Points Service is a Spring Boot application that calculates reward points for customers based on their transactions.
+The Reward Points Calculator is a Spring Boot application that calculates reward points for customers based on their transactions.
 Customers earn points for every dollar spent over $50, with additional points for amounts over $100.
 The service provides endpoints to retrieve reward points for individual customers as well as all customers within a specified date range.

 ## Project Structure
 It looks like the formatting of your project structure in the `README.md` file got altered.
 To ensure it displays correctly, you can use Markdown code blocks to preserve the structure.
 Here's how you can format it: